KamalDGRT/Notes/SQL/Practice.md

 ### Q19.
 Display the details of students whose name is exactly 5 charcters in length.

 ### Q20.
 Display the details of students whose name has 'i'.

+### Q21.
+Display the names of students not starting with A or S.

+### Q22.
+Display names of students whose birth date is 5.